 To understand how an upper lip tie may affect feeding we need to look at how the baby attaches to the breast.
 Older breastfeeding literature talked about both the upper and lower lips flanging during breastfeeding to form ‘fish lips’.
 The idea that ‘fish lips’ are a good sign still litters the internet and popular literature on breastfeeding.
 However, ideas about the role of the upper lip have changed.
 In actual fact only the lower lip should flange.
 Catherine Watson Genna IBCLC in her latest 2017 edition of Supporting Sucking Skills in Breastfeeding Infants says ‘lips are gently applied to the breast with the lower lip flanged completely outward and the upper lip neutral to slightly flanged (p 28).
 She goes on to quote an article by Kay Hoover IBCLC from 1996 on page 37.
 ‘The nasolabial crease should remain soft, and the upper lip should be neutral to slightly everted on the breast and should be relatively immobile during sucking.’
-She goes on to say ‘an overly flanged upper lip is a sign of shallow attachment or overuse of the lip to compensate for tongue immobility’.
+She says ‘an overly flanged upper lip is a sign of shallow attachment or overuse of the lip to compensate for tongue immobility’.
+A recent study using real time MRI to image swallowing supported Catherine’s view that during feeding the lip sits in a neutral or everted position and wouldn’t normally flange (Mills et al, 2020).

 So, babies who flange the top lip are doing so because they are compensating for a shallow latch due to poor positioning or a tongue tie.
 They are using the top lip to hang onto and compress the breast.
 Obviously if the top lip is tense the baby will find it harder to employ the lip to compensate for the tongue tie.
 However, if the tongue-tie is divided the need to flange the lip will be eliminated and the presence of a lip tie will become irrelevant.
-Currently there is no published research to support that lip ties are associated with feeding issues.
+Furthermore, tension in the upper lip is often related to tension coming from the tongue-tie as the tongue-tie can cause tension is the lower jaw and under the chin so the tight lip often relaxes after tongue-tie division alone.
+Bodywork (cranial osteopathy, CST and chiropractic) can also help release lip tension.
+Currently there is no published research to support that lip ties are associated with feeding issues as a systematic review of the literature concluded (Nakhash et al, 2019).

 The Association of Tongue-tie Practitioners have a statement on lip tie on their website which summarises the UK situation www.tongue-tie.org.uk (See below)